PhD-ing

 Undergraduate courses

-I currently supervise first-year medical students in Foundations of Evidence-Based Practice.
+I currently supervise first-year medical students in Foundations of Evidence-Based Practice (4 weeks).
 In Cambridge, supervisions are small-group teaching sessions where learners discuss lecture content and its real-world applications with someone already working in their field of study.

 Postgraduate courses